Machu Picchu Ticket Changes: Half Day is Still Better than None

 - Hikers who enter from the Inca Trail will have access to the ruins after the hike or the next morning if they choose to stay in Aguas Calientes.
 This includes 2nd day of the easy 1-day hike.

-- Perurail has added few more morning trains from Ollantaytambo to Aguas Calientes (Machu Picchu Station)
+- Perurail has added few more morning trains from Ollantaytambo to Aguas Calientes (Machu Picchu Pueblo Station)

 - The only restrooms are located outside the main entry.
-It will be necessary to allow people to exit and re-enter to use the restroom.
+(Cost 2 soles pp)

-- Tri-pods, backpacks, food and drinks have always been restricted, but not enforced.
-They may begin enforcing those rules now.
+- Tri-pods, backpacks, food and drinks have always been restricted, and selectively enforced

-The reason for the changes are to improve the experience of the visitor as well as to protect and preserve the treasure of the Peruvian people.
+The reason for the changes are said to be to improve the experience of the visitor as well as to protect and preserve the treasure of the Peruvian people.
 And apparently once you are inside the effect of reduced congestion is noticeable.